Coflnet/Blog/src/pages/skyblock-auction-filters.md

 (Also the fact that some users made hughe filter lists of 300+ items instead of the anticipated 10 didn't help)

 ## Time to optimize
-After recognizing the problem I first tried to optimize the IQueryable which proofed to pretty complicated as [this Blog Post](https://blog.ploeh.dk/2012/03/26/IQueryableTisTightCoupling/) seems to have already figured out 10 years ago.
+After recognizing the problem I first tried to optimize the IQueryable which proofed to be pretty complicated, as [this Blog Post](https://blog.ploeh.dk/2012/03/26/IQueryableTisTightCoupling/) seems to have already figured out 10 years ago.

-Then I found that the `.Where` extention method from `Linq` isn't the same for `IQueryable` and `IEnumerable`.
+Then I found that the `.Where` extension method from `Linq` isn't the same for `IQueryable` and `IEnumerable`.
 And in fact queries against an `IEnumerable` are much faster than the original ones.
 So just switch everything to `IEnumerable` right?
 Well not so fast.
 You could do that but would loose the benefit of an `IQueryable` which is that the query is executed in the Database and not in the code.